ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ### April 6, 2020
 Plotted scattering angle vs phase function.
 The tail of the curve seemed a bit too low, probably because something went wrong with the calculation in phase function.

+### April 7, 2020
+Worked on thesis outline.
+Read for SPF.